Reforming waste management

 The South Australian Government is seeking to help realise the economic potential from innovation in waste and resource recovery technologies while at the same time protecting our environment.
 It is committed to providing the right settings to attract investment, drive innovation and create jobs.

-Through its compliance efforts and reform processes, the EPA is committed to establishing the right regulatory settings to support the sustainable operation of the waste and resource recovery industry by seeking to:
+Through its compliance efforts and reform processes, the EPA is committed to establishing a robust regulatory environment to support the sustainable operation of the waste and resource recovery industry by seeking to:

 - minimise the risk of environmental harm occurring